getsentry/sentry-docs/docs/learn/cli.rst

 Validating The Config
 ---------------------

-To make sure everything works you can run ``sentrycli info`` and it should print out some basic information about the Sentry installation you connect to as well as some authentication information.
+To make sure everything works you can run ``sentry-cli info`` and it should print out some basic information about the Sentry installation you connect to as well as some authentication information.